RomaP28/natours/README.md

 # Natours

-## Installing all depencies
+## Install all dependencies

 Run `npm install`.
-It's going to install all necessary depencies for the entire project.
+It's going to install all necessary dependencies for the entire project.

 ## Run project